phongnt570/UETsegmenter/README.md

-	-i	:	path to the training data (file/folder) (required) -e	:	file extension, only use when training_data is a folder (default: *) -m	:	path to the folder you want to save models after training (required)
+	-i	:	path to the training data (file/folder) (required) -e	:	file extension, only use when training_data is a folder (default: *) -m	:	path to the folder you want to save model after training (required)
 ```

 + ```-r test``` : Method for testing a model.
 Needed arguments: